You are here: Home » Policy » Government Grants » Key Government Policies for Nigerian Entrepreneurs 2025

 • Agricultural Credit Guarantee Scheme Fund (ACGSF): If you’re interested in starting an agribusiness, the Agricultural Credit Guarantee Scheme Fund offers financial backing to agribusiness startups.
 This initiative is crucial as agriculture continues to be a cornerstone of Nigeria’s economy, supported by Key Government Policies for Nigerian Entrepreneurs aimed at fostering growth in this sector.

-National MSME Development PlanSector-specific support for SMEs, including capacity building and funding for key industries.
+This plan provides sector-specific support for Small and Medium Enterprises (SMEs), including capacity building and funding for key industries. 🏢📊

-Youth Entrepreneurship FundGrants of up to ₦5 million for youth-led startups, especially in tech, agriculture, and creative sectors.
+Offers grants of up to ₦5 million for youth-led startups, focusing on sectors like tech, agriculture, and the creative industries. 💼🌱🎨

 3. Government Incentives and Tax Policies for Businesses